redhat-developer/kam/docs/journey/day1/README.md

 The `pipelines` field describes the templates and bindings used for this service.

-The`webhook.secret` is used to authenticate incoming hooks from GitHub.
+The`webhook.secret` is used to authenticate incoming hooks from Git host.

 ## Bringing the bootstrapped environment up